 There are features of certain cots that provide a safer sleeping environment for babies.
 Find out about what to look out for when choosing a cot and read our guidelines for cot safety.

 Babies need lots of sleep, and during the first two years of their life they will on average spend more of their time sleeping than not.
-If your baby sleeps in a cot, it’s therefore worthwhile spending time choosing the right one for you and them.
+If your baby sleeps in a cot, you should definitely take cot safety into consideration.
+It’s worthwhile spending time choosing the right one for you and for them.

 Choosing a cot

 As well as considering the design and look, the cot you choose must conform to British safety standards (BSEN716).
 The reason for these safety standards is to reduce the number of accidental infant deaths each year due to strangulation or suffocation.
 The following guidelines have been developed to help when looking for a cot:

 - Depth: the distance between the top of the mattress and the top of the cot sides should be at least 50cm, to prevent your baby from climbing out when they become more mobile.

 - Cot bars should be vertical; if they are horizontal your baby could use them as a ladder to climb out.
 Also, the distance between the bars should be no more than 6.5cm apart so your baby can't get stuck between the bars of the cot.

 - It is also recommended by some experts that a cot with bars on all four sides is better, as it allows air to circulate freely while your baby sleeps.

 - If your cot has a solid head and footboard with shapes cut out, check that your baby’s limbs cannot become caught in any of the spaces.